joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 Web scraping has emerged as a pivotal component within the TCBB project, representing a significant upgrade from the prior TBB scraping method.
 This section delves into the intricacies of web scraping, elucidating its evolution and pivotal role in procuring data for the TCBB project.

-Initially, the TCBB project utilized "the-odds-api" to source data.
+Initially, the TCBB project utilized [the-odds-api](https://the-odds-api.com/) to source data.
 However, the viability of this approach was hampered by its free tier's restrictions, capping data retrieval at 500 requests per month.
-Furthermore, "the-odds-api" failed to encompass data from ITF tournaments and lower liquidity secondary markets, rendering it insufficient for the TCBB project's expanding requirements.
+Furthermore, [the-odds-api](https://the-odds-api.com/)  failed to encompass data from ITF tournaments and lower liquidity secondary markets, rendering it insufficient for the TCBB project's expanding requirements.

-In order to comprehensively capture data spanning diverse sports and markets, the TCBB project adopted a web scraping strategy focused on oddsportal.com.
+In order to comprehensively capture data spanning diverse sports and markets, the TCBB project adopted a web scraping strategy focused on the website [oddsportal.com](https://www.oddsportal.com/).
 This platform provides a wealth of data that aligns with the project's scope.
 The devised web scraping script effectively aggregates bookmakers' odds for a specific game and market, accomplishing this task in approximately 2 seconds.
 Moreover, opportunities for further optimization lie in the parallelization of scraping processes for each game and market, promising a reduction in overall scraping time.

 The deployment and automation facets of web scraping within the TCBB project are seamlessly orchestrated within the AWS Cloud environment.
 This infrastructure ensures scalability, reliability, and efficient management of scraping operations.
-A comprehensive depiction of the AWS Architecture is available in Appendix 1 for those seeking in-depth insights into the technical setup.
+A comprehensive depiction of the AWS Architecture is available in [Appendix 1](#appendix1) for those seeking in-depth insights into the technical setup.

 To underscore the efficacy of the web scraping approach, consider the following example output extracted from the TCBB project's data acquisition process.
-The provided data pertains to match id "n5Kp6kJP," a fixture within the China ITF M15 Tianjin 4 Men Doubles category.
-This data is garnered post-game, exemplifying the real-time data procurement capabilities of the TCBB web scraping framework.
+The provided data pertains to match id [n5Kp6kJP](https://www.oddsportal.com/tennis/china/itf-m15-tianjin-4-men-doubles/erik-arutiunian-ostapenkov-daniil-li-hanwen-sun-qian-n5Kp6kJP), a fixture within the China ITF M15 Tianjin 4 Men Doubles category.
+This data was garnered post-game, exemplifying the real-time data procurement capabilities of the TCBB web scraping framework.

 <details><summary>n5Kp6kJP</summary>